Hteik Su Phaya Gyi

 Princess Hteik Su Phaya Gyi (ထိပ်စုဘုရားကြီး [tʰeɪʔ sṵ pʰə.yá dʑí]; 5 April 1923 – 31 December 2021), also known as Su Su Khin or Pwar May or Princess Tessie, was a Burmese princess and the final surviving royal of the Konbaung dynasty.
-Daughter of Princess Myat Phaya Galay, a daughter of the last king of Burma, she was a senior member of the Royal House of Konbaung.
+Daughter of Princess Myat Phaya Galay (a daughter of the last king of Burma), she was a senior member of the Royal House of Konbaung.

 Upon the death of her younger brother Taw Phaya in 2019, she became the last living grandchild of King Thibaw.

 Life

 Hteik Su Phaya Gyi was born on 5 April 1923 in Rangoon, British Burma, to Ko Ko Naing and Princess Myat Phaya Galay, the fourth daughter of King Thibaw and Queen Supayalat.
 She went to a Catholic school in Moulmein and was employed at the U.S. and Australian embassies in Rangoon.
+Fluent in English, she worked as a private English language tutor for many years.

-In 1936, Hteik Su Phaya Gyi received an offer of engagement to King Ananda Mahidol of Thailand, elder brother of the late King Bhumibol Adulyadej, leading to widespread expectations that she would be the future queen consort.
-She sought to bring King Thibaw's body back to Myanmar as part of her family's mission.
+In a BBC interview, she asserted having received an engagement proposal from Ananda Mahidol of Thailand in 1936 when he was still a prince.
+The subsequent arrangements were reportedly overseen by her mother, sparking widespread expectations among many people at the time that she would become the future queen consort of Thailand.
+However, with the onset of World War II, the engagement discussions were halted and remained unresolved.

-In 1943, she married Maung Maung Khin, a descendant of the Mon royal family, who was a nephew of the Premier Ba Maw and a brother of Khin Kyi, wife of her younger brother Taw Phaya Gyi.
+In 1943, she married Maung Maung Khin, a descendant of the Mon royal family.
+He was a nephew of Premier Ba Maw and a brother of Khin Kyi, the wife of her younger brother Taw Phaya Gyi.
 Maung Maung Khin died at Rangoon in 1984.
+She sought to bring King Thibaw's body back to Myanmar as part of her family's mission.

 She died on 31 December 2021 at a Buddhist monastery in Yangon, at the age of 98.
 Her funeral was held at Yayway Cemetery in Yangon on 2 January 2022.
 She was survived by twenty grandchildren and seventeen great-grandchildren.